PHOTOS (now with and without glasses!)

 She is a Social Media Manager and Associate Editor for the short audio science fiction venue Escape Pod, and was a Capital City Press Featured Writer for 2019/2020 with the Edmonton Public Library.
 Her guest editing positions include novellas with Interstellar Flight Press and short fiction with Apparition Lit.

-Her debut novel, 'Beneath the Rising,' was published in 2020 by Solaris Books, and was a finalist for the 2020 Crawford Award.
-The sequel 'A Broken Darkness,' came out in March 2021.
-Other books out in 2021 include 'These Lifeless Things' (Solaris Satellites), 'And What Can We Offer You Tonight' (Neon Hemlock), and 'The Annual Migration of Clouds' (ECW Press).
+Her debut novel, 'Beneath the Rising' was a finalist for the Crawford Award, the Aurora Award, and the Locus Award.
+Her other published books include novel 'A Broken Darkness' and novellas 'These Lifeless Things,' 'And What Can We Offer You Tonight,' and 'The Annual Migration of Clouds.'

 SELECTED PRINT INTERVIEWS AND NONFICTION